danigalindo10/to-do-list/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/danigalindo10/to-do-list/issues)

+## Show your support
+Dive a ⭐️ if you like this project!

+## Ackowledgments
+- Hat tip to anyone whose code was used
+- Inspiration

 ## 📝 License
 This project is [MIT](./MIT.md) licensed.